Gordon McDougall

 Gordon Sholto McDougall (born 7 February 1916 – 18 May 1991) was a Scottish-born Australian actor.
 He trained at the Glasgow Athenaeum (now known as The Royal Conservatoire of Scotland).

-After immigrating to Australia, he worked primarily in theatre in numerous productions as both an actor and director, but became best known in TV soap opera Number 96, firstly as amateur inventor Les Whittaker, who was a comedy character opposite Sheila Kennelly, his character perished in the infamous bomb blast storyline, after ratings of the series fell and it was decided to write out some of the long term older cast members, however producers realized that the decision was a mistake, and McDougall was subsequently brought back, albeit as the less successful character of Les's aristocratic brother Andrew Whittaker, the Lord McCraddenow.
+After immigrating to Australia, in 1951 he worked primarily in theatre in numerous productions as both an actor, producer and director, but became best known in TV soap opera Number 96, firstly as amateur inventor Les Whittaker, who was a comedy character opposite Sheila Kennelly, his character perished in the infamous bomb blast storyline, after ratings of the serial plumetted how ever realized that the decision was a mistake, and McDougall was subsequently brought back, albeit as the less successful character of Les's aristocratic brother Andrew Whittaker, the Lord McCraddenow.

 Career

 Theatre and radio

-McDougall started acting professionally in 1936 working in various facets of the entertainment industry, including radio and stage.
-He emigrated to Australia and started his career on stage over all-in a long career he appeared in more than 50 theatre productions.
+McDougall started acting professionally in 1940 working in various facets of the entertainment industry, including radio and stage.
+He emigrated to Australia in 1951 and started his career on stage over all-in a long career he appeared in more than 50 theatre productions.

 These theatre roles included Arthur Miller's Death of a Salesman, Cat Among the Pigeons, Habeas Corpus, musicals 1776 and Promises, Promises.
 He played in Shakespeare's Twelfth Night and Much Ado About Nothing for the Nimrod Theatre.